TheUncleLake/emergency_waitlist/README.md

 ### PostgreSQL 14+

-To set up the database locally, first log in as `postgres`, i.e. `sudo -u postgres -i`, if you have not already.
+To set up the database locally, first log in as `postgres`, i.e. `sudo -u postgres -i`, if not already.

-We now create the database `emergency_waitlist` needed for the application.
+We now create the database `emergency_waitlist` needed for the application, if not already.

 ```bash
 psql -c "create database emergency_waitlist"